 How is Organic Different than Conventional?

 Now that we have an understanding of what organic gardening means, let's clarify conventional growing.
 When we talk about conventional growing we are simply referring to practices that fall outside of the organic methods of preparing, growing, and harvesting.
 Conventional practices usually involve quick and convenient methods opposite those of organic practices focused on long-term soil health.
 For example, an organic farmer would rely on practices such as crop rotation, cover crops, limited-till planting, and organic pest control methods before considering other means to satisfy crop requirements.
 Conventional methods forgo these valuable tools to maintain good soil health, skipping to what will make their plants grow as desired for the biggest harvest possible in the current season.
 Here, you will find it common to add scientifically measured fertilizers, synthetic insecticides, herbicides, disruptive tilling throughout the year, and a greater risk of soil erosion and nutrient depletion from year to year.
-It really comes down to organic practices being about using natural plant and ecological cycles first, and supplementing with conventional methods when necessary.
+It really comes down to organic practices being about using natural plant and ecological cycles first, and supplementing with approved conventional methods when necessary.

 When Should You Garden Organically?